Data-drone/cv_experiments/README.md

 # CV Experiments

-A repo for experimenting in Computer Vision
+A repo for experimenting in Computer Vision.
+Currently mostly covers classification with a little bit of detection.

 # Requirements